dotnet/csharpstandard/standard/basic-concepts.md

 > ```
 > because the language imposes no constraints on the order in which objects are garbage collected.
 >
-> In subtle cases, the distinction between "eligible for finalization" and "eligible for collection" can be important.
+> In subtle cases, the distinction between “eligible for finalization” and “eligible for collection” can be important.
 For example,
 > ```csharp
 > using System;
 > class A